epmkras/elasticpath-dev/docs/composer/integration-hub/store-management/store-configuration.md

 - [Catalogs](/docs/api/pxm/catalog/create-catalog)
 - [Catalog Rules](/docs/api/pxm/catalog/rules)
 - [Payment Gateway](/docs/api/payments/gateways).
 The following fields are masked when exporting payment gateways: **password**, **username**, **login**, **merchant_account**, **signature**, **stripe_account**, **merchant_id**, **private_key**, **public_key**, **payer_id**.
 These fields must be replaced by real values before importing the configuration.
+- [Composer Integration Instances](https://elasticpath.dev/docs/composer/).
+During export, both enabled and disabled instegration instances are retrieved and marked with the flag `enabled` equals to true or false.
+During import `enabled` flag is ignored and all integration instances are imported.
+If the configuration includes an integration that has not been published in the Integrations Hub, the process of importing the integration instance will fail.
+Ensure that all integrations are published in the Integrations Hub before importing the configuration.
+All the fields containing "key" or "secret" in the name are masked during exporting integration instances.
+Before importing configuration those fields need to be replaced with real values.
+During export, both enabled and disabled instegration instances are retrieved and marked with the flag `enabled` equals to true or false.
+During import `enabled` flag is ignored and all integration instances are imported.

 A Store Configuration Orchestrator Delete Action deletes [products](/docs/api/pxm/products/products) from a store.

 For more information, watch a video.